Dayton's Locally-Owned Cash Home Buyer · BBB Accredited · 5-Star Rated

 New Construction Competition

-North Dayton and the Harrison Township corridor have seen new construction townhome and condo activity, particularly in the $900,000–$1,400,000 price range targeting tech employees.
+The Harrison Township, Huber Heights, and Vandalia corridors have seen new construction townhome and single-family activity, particularly in the $250,000–$400,000 price range targeting WPAFB contractors and healthcare workers.
 New construction directly competes with existing homes in those price ranges and can extend days on market for older homes that can't compete on features.
-If your home is in the $250,000–$350,000 range in North Dayton and is more than 20 years old without recent updates, expect buyers to cross-shop with new builds.
+If your home is in the $180,000–$260,000 range in north Dayton and is more than 20 years old without recent updates, expect buyers to cross-shop with new builds.

 The Financing Cliff at Dayton Price Points